-Injury to a particular part of the brain can, therefore, produce impairment in the function that it controls.
+Injury to a particular part of the brain can therefore produce impairment in the function that it controls.
 If the damage is limited to a small area, then it is likely that a few functions will be impaired.
 More commonly, there is widespread damage, which can produce a complex assortment of physical and psychological problems.
 The level of impairment will depend on the type, location and severity of the injury but given what the brain can do, any damage to it can have a devastating effect.

-It is therefore important to ensure that the solicitor you instruct to deal with your personal injury claim is a specialist in brain injury claims.
-This specialist will know that:
+It is therefore important to ensure that the solicitor you instruct to deal with your personal injury claim is a specialist in brain injury.
+They will know that:

-A specialist will also know that in some cases of brain injury many difficulties experienced may not be immediately obvious, particularly if there are no visible signs of a disability.
+- In some cases of brain injury, many difficulties experienced may not be immediately obvious, particularly if there are no visible signs of a disability.
 This could mean that the true extent of the challenges you face such as memory problems, communication, decision making and behaviour, may be missed.
-A brain injury specialist will know what to look for and will be able to help you access the help that you need.
+A brain injury specialist will know what to look for and will be able to help signpost and access the help that you need.
 They will arrange quick and effective rehabilitation and request interim payments at the first opportunity to relieve financial pressures.

 A specialist brain injury solicitor will also ensure that they continue to build upon their specialist knowledge and will keep abreast of latest developments in the law and in medicine.